Namibia and the wonders of visiting deserts

 Sossusvlei and Deadvlei

-No visit to Namibia is complete without seeing Sossuvlei and Deadvlei.
+No visit to Namibia is complete without seeing Sossusvlei and Deadvlei.
 More often than not, the flagship cover of any tourist guide would show a picture of either one of them.
-The Dunes in Sossusvlei are among the highest in the world, and they are characterized by their vivid red color, due to their high iron content.
+The dunes in Sossusvlei are among the highest in the world, and they are characterized by their vivid red color, due to their high iron content.

-The Deadvlei, the most famous salt pan of Sossusvlei, I felt like being part of a Dali painting, this is how surreal it can get
+Deadvlei, the most famous clay pan of Sossusvlei.
+I felt like being part of a Dalí painting — this is how surreal it can get.

 Fish River Canyon

-The Fish river canyon is the largest in Africa; I venture to say it is the second largest in the World, after the Grand Canyon in the United States.
-Having just seen Sossusvlei, I could not stop thinking about how rich Namibia in terms of diversity despite most of its desert-laden lands.
+The Fish River Canyon is the largest in Africa, and is often called the second largest in the world, after the Grand Canyon in the United States.
+Having just seen Sossusvlei, I could not stop thinking about how rich Namibia is in terms of diversity despite most of its desert-laden lands.

 The Fish River Canyon